 I reflected upon my childhood, in which there were some traumatic experiences.
 My parents divorced just before I reached that awkward adolescent stage of development.
-It was a critical time when I was struggling with my body image, self-worth, and identity!
-I was a die-hard Daddy’s girl, and I was trying to make sense of why my Daddy wasn’t physically present in our home anymore?
+It was a critical time when I struggled with my body image, self-worth, and identity!
+I was a die-hard Daddy’s girl, and I was trying to explain why my Daddy wasn’t physically present in our home anymore?
 Why wasn’t he around to protect me?
 I can remember thinking it must have been something I’d done!
 I came to understand and learn that adults deal with situations that have little or nothing to do with the children that are a product of the relationship!
-The exploration and explanation of such relational dynamics are other topics for a different blog article at another time!
+Exploring and explaining such relational dynamics are other topics for a different blog article at another time!

 Back to the subject at hand, at the tender age of 12, I was fondled inappropriately by an adult, adding to my trauma experience.
-My external defense manifested as weight gain and engaging relationships that weren’t healthy and NOT at all good for me!
-To be transparent, maintaining a healthy weight was something that had been an ongoing area in my life that needed constant attention and discipline.
+My external defense manifested as weight gain and engaging relationships that weren’t healthy and not good for me!
+To be transparent, maintaining a healthy weight had been an ongoing area in my life that needed constant attention and discipline.
 Weight gain became my way of hiding in plain sight.

 My family had labeled me the “quiet one” in contrast to my sister.
-The fact of the matter was I didn’t know how to share what had happened to me.
+The matter was I didn’t know how to share what had happened to me.
 I carried so much fear, shame, guilt, blame, and the burden of wondering: who would believe me?
 I was just a child; there were others I was trying to protect!
 In hindsight, I cannot comprehend the irony of such a selfless act that was simultaneously self-sabotaging.
-How did I possess the capacity to suppress what happened to me for the sake of protecting others?
-I have come to realize and know that Abba Father had given me the strength to endure what was eating away at me internally.
+How did I possess the capacity to suppress what happened to me to protect others?
+I have realized and know that Abba’s Father had given me the strength to endure what was eating away at me internally.

-During that time in my life, I also mastered the skills of isolation.
+During that time in my life, I also mastered isolation skills.
 It was a way to protect myself from hurt, disappointment, rejection, abandonment, and a whole barrage of internal buildup that I’d need to heal, address, and get FREE from in the decades ahead!

-I took on quiet confidence and disposition of “I can do it on my own,” I didn’t care what “IT” was; I wore my fake badge of honor proudly!
-However, such a false form of armor became a problematic barrier as I began to grow and mature into a teenager, young-adult, then adulthood!
+I took on quiet confidence and disposition of “I can do it on my own,” I didn’t care what “IT” was; I proudly wore my fake badge of honor!
+However, such a false form of armor became a problematic barrier as I began to grow and mature into a teenager, young adult, then adulthood!

 In my teenage years, I spent time engaging in the self-discovery process.
 I’m sure you think that’s the same as most teenagers.
 However, I believe that the Father wants us to be secure in who we are in Him.
 I didn’t realize that until my young adult life.

-One day I was tired of carrying the load, it was time to let it go, and I couldn’t do IT on my own.
+One day I was tired of carrying the load, it was time to let it go, and I couldn’t do IT independently.
 I began to pour out my innermost thoughts in a very candid conversation with the Abba:

 God, I’ve tried to carry the weight of the hurt, guilt, and shame because I did not trust you.
 I’m nothing without you; I need you in my life.
 I surrender my mind, will, emotions, thoughts, and all that I’ve tried to FIX on my own, and I give it all to you right now at this moment.

 At that very moment, I felt such a release that I hadn’t experienced ever before.
-It was as if the Father had been waiting for me to STOP my self-reliance, strength, abilities, what I knew, and give Him the reigns of my life.
+God had been waiting for me to STOP my self-reliance, strength, abilities, what I knew, and give Him the reigns of my life.